riceissa/issarice.com/wiki/music-log.md

 * Fishmans: [若いながらも歴史あり 96.3.2 \@新宿LIQUID Room](https://www.youtube.com/watch?v=eyKdWlJa4KQ)

+# November 2017

+* Explored the [city pop](https://en.wikipedia.org/wiki/J-pop#City_Pop) genre a bit, but the songs blur together for me and I did not find any particular thing I really liked.

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"